0xTiger/reddit-stance-classifier/README.md

 # reddit-stance-classifier
 A Flask webapp & Python scripts for predicting reddit users' political leaning, using their comment history.
-The backend is a postgreSQL database which is queried using Flask_SQLAlchemy.
+The backend is Flask with a PostgreSQL database which is queried using SQLAlchemy.

 ## Usage